mxshahan/docker-express-server/README.md

 - `-f` flag define file where we defined 2 docker-compose file.
 One for common and another for production
 - `-d` flag for detach
 - `--build` which will build our docker image. without `--build` docker will just restart.
 Image will not build

+> To delete docker container run same command and replace up -> down and remove `--build` flag and add `-v` flag which will delete all associated volume

+Note: In production we don't have any volume. so we don't need to pass `-v` flag while closing container.
+But for development we need to pass it

+*** Example: *** `docker-compose -f docker-compose.yml -f docker-compose.dev.yml down -v`